frankiejav/obscura-frontend/DATABASE_SEARCH_INTEGRATION.md

 ### Common Issues

-1. **"LeakCheck API key not configured in environment variables"**
+1. **"Database search API key not configured in environment variables"**
    - Solution: Add `LEAKCHECK_API_KEY` to your environment variables

-2. **"LeakCheck API is not enabled"**
+2. **"Database search API is not enabled"**
-   - Solution: Admin must enable LeakCheck in settings after setting environment variable
+   - Solution: Admin must enable database search in settings after setting environment variable

 3. **"Query must be at least 3 characters"**
    - Solution: Enter a longer search query